 It takes 30 minutes or less to make a batch of these in under 30 minutes.
 Quick and easy, FUN treats like that are our favorite!

 To make these awesome witch fingers, this is the Reese’s Peanut Butter Cup filling copycat recipe I use.
-You can find the full printable recipe here, or by clicking the button below.
 It’s so easy to make and the closest recipe I’ve had to actual Reese’s peanut butter cups.

 Peanut Butter Filling: